fishcus/KAP-manual/en/installation/config/configuration.en.md

 * **kylin.engine.mr.uhc-reducer-count**

   By default, a Reducer is assigned to each column in the Extract Fact Table Distinct Column step.
 For ultra-high columns, it will cause a bottleneck on a Reducer.
 This parameter can be used to increase the number of Reducers.
 A setting of 5 indicates that 5 reducers are allocated for each UHC column.
 This parameter can be overridden at the cube level.

+* **kylin.engine.mr.table-ext-col-divisor-for-mapper-enabled**

+  This property specifies whether to take column count as factor when calculating mapper number of table sampling job, the default value is `false`.
+This configuration can be overridden at **project** level.

+* **kylin.engine.mr.table-ext-col-divisor-for-mapper**

+  When `kylin.engine.mr.table-ext-col-divisor-for-mapper-enabled=true`, this property will take effect.
+It specifies the column divisor for mapper number of table sampling job, default value is `20`.
+The formula is **wantedMapperCount=`ceil((rowCount/1,000,000,000) * (columnCount/columnDivisor))`**, `rowCount` stands for row number of table, `columnCount` stands for column number of table.
+Please note that wantedMapperCount may not equal to the actual mapper number of table sampling job.
+This configuration can be overridden at **project** level.

 ### JVM Configuration Setting